German police secretly bought NSO Pegasus spyware | DW | 07.09.2021

 The software was procured under "the utmost secrecy," according to Die Zeit, despite the hesitations of lawyers as the surveillance tool can do much more than German privacy laws permit.

-However, the version purchased by the BKA had certain functions blocked, security circles told the paper, to prevent abuse — although it is unclear how that works on a practical level.
+However, the version purchased by the BKA had certain functions blocked to prevent abuse, security circles told the paper — although it is unclear how that works on a practical level.

 According to the Süddeutsche Zeitung, BKA Vice President Martina Link confirmed to lawmakers that her organization had purchased the software.
-In late 2020, the BKA acquired a version of the Pegasus trojan.
+In late 2020, the BKA acquired a version of the Pegasus Trojan virus software.
 It has been used in select operations concerning terrorism and organized crime since March of this year.

-Germany's Federal Constitutional Court has ruled that security services are only permitted to use spyware on surveillance targets cell phones and computers in special cases and can only initiate certain types of operations.
+Germany's Federal Constitutional Court has ruled that security services are only permitted to use spyware on the cellphones and computers of surveillance targets in special cases, and can only initiate certain types of operations.

 While the rule of law has placed limits, the technology available has grown seemingly limitless.